EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ### App 'data root directory'

-Within an app's form, click the 'data root directory' link to open the File Manager pointing at the app directory, `ondemand/data/sys/dashboard/batch_connect/sys/<app_name>/`, under which the job's files will be created.
+Within an app's form, click the 'data root directory' link to open the File Manager pointing at the app directory, `ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME/`, under which the job's files will be created.

-#### Troubleshooting: 'Error occurred when attempting to access `ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`
+#### Troubleshooting: 'Error occurred when attempting to access ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME'

 If a dialog pops up with error:

-'Error occurred when attempting to access `/pun/sys/dashboard/files/fs/.../ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`'
+'Error occurred when attempting to access /pun/sys/dashboard/files/fs/.../ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME'

 and

-'Cannot read file `/.../ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`'
+'Cannot read file /.../ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME'

 then click 'OK'.

-This error can arise if you have not used the app before and, so, it's `<app_name>` subdirectory will not exist under your `ondemand` folder.
+This error can arise if you have not used the app before and, so, it's `APP_NAME` subdirectory will not exist under your `ondemand` folder.

 ---